Atractaspis engaddensis: Feeding

-Venom
+Venom and biting mechanism

 "Three isotoxins, named sarafotoxins S6a1, S6b and S6c, with strong cardiotoxic activity were isolated from the venom of this snake.
 All three sarafotoxins are homologous peptides (four or less than four residue replacements) consisting of 21 amino acid residues.
 Their structure and activity are novel among snake venom components."

-"The venom has a very high lethal potency, with an i.v.
-LD50 of 0.06-0.075 micrograms per g body weight in mice.
+"The venom has a very high lethal potency, with an i.v. of 0.06-0.075 micrograms per g body weight in mice.
 The action of the venom is rapid and death results from seemingly neurotoxic effects.
 However, even at high concentrations, the venom does not block contractions of skeletal muscles that are directly or indirectly stimulated.
 The most prominent action of the venom is seen in the function of the heart in anesthetized mice, with or without artificial respiration.
 The changes observed in the ECG are similar to those recorded in human victims and are the result of an A-V block that is caused by an apparent direct action of the venom on the heart."

+There is currently no available antivenom for Atractaspis engaddensis.

+This snake's fangs are able to be directed outside of its mouth, granting it the ability to side stab with a closed mouth.
+This makes capturing this snake particularly dangerous because it can unexpectedly bite sideways even when it is captured by the head to lock its mouth.
+This happened to the zoologist Heinrich Mendelssohn when he first discovered this species and captured a snake of this species in 1944.

+This snake has relatively little interaction with humans because it dwells mostly in desert areas and under the ground.
+It is also relatively non-aggressive and slow to react even when bothered.
+Therefore cases of humans being bitten by this snake are relatively rare.
+Also, despite its strong venom, and the lack of an antivenom for it, in most cases people survive this snake's bite with little or no long term damages.
+Even little children can survive a bite with a proper treatment.
+This is due to the fact that its fangs cannot penetrate very deep beyond the skin.
+As a result of all these factors, cases of fatal bites of this snake are very rare.
+There were only 2–3 recorded fatal cases since its discovery in 1950.
+The latest death happened on 2002 when a man tried to capture a snake near his house on the border of the Judean Desert.